scality/vaultclient/QUICKSTART.md

 ### Create an access key for the account

-You will need an access key to be able to use the Amazon aws cli, by using the following command :
+You will need an access key to be able to use the Amazon aws cli, by using the following command:

 ```sh
 $> ./bin/vaultclient generate-account-access-key --name accountName
 ```

-You will have an output like :
+You will have an output like:

 ```json
 {